g1sbi/tap-in/GAME_GUIDE.md

-# Higher Lower Dice - Game Guide
+# DICE RUSH! - Game Guide

 ## How to Play

-Higher Lower Dice is a fast-paced, simultaneous multiplayer betting game where you and your opponent predict whether the next dice roll will be higher or lower than the current one.
+DICE RUSH! is a fast-paced, simultaneous multiplayer betting game where you and your opponent predict whether the next dice roll will be higher or lower than the current one.

 ## Getting Started